JHU-COVID-QA/scraping-qas/src/scraping/README.md

 ## Websites to scrape

 We have a list of websites to scrape.
-Please choose one of the websites from our [list]() (we need to update the list).
+Please choose one of the websites from our [todo list](https://github.com/jsedoc/Covid-19-infobot/projects/3).
-Once you have claimed a website to work on, move it from the todo column to the working column on our [board](https://github.com/jsedoc/Covid-19-infobot/projects/3)
+Once you have claimed a website to work on, move it from the todo column to the in progress column on our [board](https://github.com/jsedoc/Covid-19-infobot/projects/3) and assign yourself to the issue corresponding to the website